sthenic/lins/doc/web/_source/rules.rst

 The *consistency* rule checks for occurrences of either the key or the value specified as key-value pairs in its ``either`` list.
 For each pair, the earliest match in the linted text is assumed to be the preferred version and occurrences of its undesired counterpart will generate a rule violation.
-This rule also accepts the ``scope`` field.

 .. code-block:: YAML